Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Main results

-In other words, Equation \eqref{eq:AWbounds} offers a {\it convergence guarantee} provided that $\Ti$ is sufficiently large and $\epsilon_{\rm score}$ is sufficiently small.
-Even in the static data scenario, achieving convergence under the Wasserstein metric for the diffusion model is recognized as challenging; see Remark 1 of \cite{Kwon2022}.
-Under various technical assumptions on the data distribution, such as strong log-concavity, there are Wasserstein convergence results available (e.g., \cite{Gao2023}, \cite{Tang2024}), and it is possible to bound $\cA\cW_2$ by $\cW_2$ up to some explicit error terms; see \cite{blanchet2024}.
-However, with this conventional approach, obtaining bounds for conditional distributions requires imposing strong log-concavity on {\it every} conditional distribution of $\mP$.
-We circumvent these assumptions and replace them with certain disspative conditions of the {\it networks}, which are attained by carefully designing the network structure (i.e., Assumptions \ref{assumption:stheta}).
+makes each of the three terms smaller than $\eta/4$ for sufficiently small $\epsilon_{\rm score}$.
+This scale also gives $D_{\tep}\Ti^{1/2}\epsilon_{\rm score}\to0$, so the technical smallness condition in Theorem \ref{thm:AWbounds} is satisfied.
+With such a choice of parameters, we achieve $\cA\cW_2^2(\mP,\mQ^{\Ti-\tau_0})\to0$.
+This provides a {\it theoretical convergence guarantee} as $\Ti\to \infty$, $\epsilon_{\rm score}\to 0$ and $\tau_0\to0$}.
+Even for static data, establishing Wasserstein convergence for diffusion models is known to be challenging; see Remark 1 of \citet{Kwon2022}.
+Under various technical assumptions on the data distribution, such as strong log-concavity, Wasserstein convergence results are available \citep[e.g.,][]{gao2025wasserstein,Tang2024}, and it is possible to bound $\cA\cW_2$ by $\cW_2$ up to some explicit error terms; see \citet{blanchet2024}.
+However, with this conventional approach, obtaining bounds for conditional distributions requires imposing strong log-concavity on {\it every} conditional distribution of $\mP$, uniformly in the observations $x^{1:t}$, which seems to be rather restrictive for real-world modeling.
+We circumvent these assumptions and replace them with certain dissipativity conditions on the {\it networks}, which can be enforced by carefully designing the network structure (i.e., Assumption \ref{assumption:stheta}).